When is registration open?

 When can I rack my bike?

-Transition will be open from 05:45 on Sunday 14th June, you cannot rack your bike on Saturday.
-Racking is numbered and each row relates to your wave, find your number and rack your bike, please rack your bike so that your shoes and bike are on the same side of the racking as your number.
-Every 100 positions is marked with a clear overhead sign.
+Transition will be open from 05:45 on Sunday, you cannot rack your bike on Saturday.
+Racking is not numbered and a marshal will indicate where you should rack, racks will be filled from one end to the other as people arrive, please do not rack except where you are told to.
 Make a careful note of where your bike is so you do not get lost when you are racing.
 You may not mark your position in any way.

 You should aim to rack your bike 1 hour before your race start.